 Compass cards, medical coverage or other Kwantlen Student Association related services Contact the KSA

-Lost or stolen items: Check with the campus Lost & Found or if you forgot something in the Library, ask at the Service Desk.
+Lost or stolen items: Check with the campus Security or if you forgot something in the Library, ask at the Service Desk.

 More questions?
 Look at the rest of this New Student Guide (see more subject tabs at the top), try the Library's FAQ database, or just ask: check out the next column →